Samurai Pizza Cats

-Cover of the Region 1 DVD box set by Discotek Media.

 Samurai Pizza Cats (キャッ党忍伝てやんでえ, Kyattō Ninden Teyandē) is a Japanese anime series produced by Tatsunoko Production.
 The series originally aired in Japan on TV Tokyo from February 1, 1990, to February 12, 1991, for a total of 54 episodes.
 The creators stated that there was going to be a spin-off series, Kyatto Keisatsu Beranmee (キャッ党警察べらんめえ, Kyattō Keisatsu Beranmē).
 The series is known for its cultural humor consisting of Japanese puns, pop culture, and fourth-wall breaking.

 Saban Entertainment picked up the North American rights to the series in 1991 and produced a 52-episode English adaptation.

 The dub initially aired on YTV in Canada in 1992–1993, then later aired in US syndication in 1996–1997.
 Saban's distribution rights to the series expired on November 12, 2000.
-Crunchyroll began streaming the series on December 27, 2015.
+Crunchyroll began streaming the series in North America on December 27, 2015.
 The series was removed in 2025.
 The series became available for streaming to Amazon Prime subscribers in late 2018.
 In 2020, it became available on Tubi.
 In 2021, it became available on Peacock.

 Plot

 The series is set in Little Tokyo (Edoropolis, a portmanteau of "Edo" and "metropolis"), a mechanical city that fuses feudal Japanese culture with contemporary culture populated by cybernetic anthropomorphic "animaloids" (or animal androids).
 The city is notionally led by shōgun Empreror Fred (Iei-Iei Tokugawa), but as he is a doddering eccentric, the actual leadership is in the hands of his neurotic daughter Tokugawa Usako and a council.
-The council is headed by the ambitious prime minister Seymour "The Big" Cheese (Kitsunezuka Koon-no-Kami), a fox who constantly plots to overthrow the Shogun with the help of his trusted advisor Jerry Atric (Karasu Gennari-sai), and Bad Bird (Karamaru), the leader of an army of ninja crows.
+The council is headed by the ambitious prime minister Seymour "The Big" Cheese (Kitsunezuka Koon-no-Kami), a rat (fox in the Japanese version) who constantly plots to overthrow the Shogun with the help of his trusted advisor Jerry Atric (Karasu Gennari-sai), and Bad Bird (Karamaru), the leader of an army of ninja crows.

 Unknown to the prime minister, council member Big Al-Dente (Inuyama Wanko-no-Kami), the commander of the Palace Guard, learns of his designs on leadership, but is unable to prosecute him for treason because of his plausible deniability.
-Instead, Inuyama enlists the services of Speedy Cerviche (Yattarou), Polly Esther (Pururun) and Guido Anchovy (Sukashii), cat ninja who work in the city's pizzeria, with their operator Francine (Otama).
+Instead, Inuyama enlists the services of Speedy Cerviche (Yattarou), Polly Esther (Pururun) and Guido Anchovy (Sukashii), cat ninjas who work in the city's pizzeria with their operator, Francine (Otama).
 Known collectively as the Samurai Pizza Cats (Nyankī, a play on the Japanese word for a cat's meow and the term "Yankee"), they are assigned to stop The Big Cheese and his evil henchmen's plans to take over Little Tokyo.